JulianaCiccheto/JulianaCiccheto/README.md

 I am an ecologist passionate about understanding how landscape structure and climate change impact biodiversity.
 Currently, I am a PhD candidate at the Biological Interactions Lab at UFPR.
 My research focuses on integrating computational models with empirical biodiversity data to better understand evolutionary processes.

 ## 🔬 Research Interests
-- Landscape ecology
+- Landscape ecology;
-- Macroecology
+- Macroecology;
-- Evolutionary biology
+- Evolutionary biology;
-- Host-parasite interactions
+- Host-parasite interactions.

 ## 💻 Programming